Knicks vs Celtics Odds, Spread, and Total

 Knicks vs Celtics Betting Trends

-- The total has gone OVER in four of Boston's last five games against New York.
+- The total has gone OVER in four of Boston's last six games against New York.

-- Boston is 7-0 SU in its last seven games at home.
+- Boston is 7-1 SU in its last eight games at home.

 Knicks vs Celtics Injury Reports